North Korea test-fires new anti-ship cruise missile

 The images, which were shown on the front page of the ruling Workers’ Party Rodong Sinmun newspaper, showed leader Kim Jong Un observing the missile being fired from a small naval vessel.

-State media described it as a “new type of cutting-edge anti-ship rocket” developed by North Korean scientists that will “bring a great change in the navy’s defense of territorial waters”.
+State media described it as a “new type of cutting-edge anti-ship rocket” developed by North Korean scientists that will “bring a great change in the navy’s defence of territorial waters”.

-The missile appeared identical in design to a Russian anti-ship missile, the KH-35, which is capable of flying at high speeds meters above the sea.
+The missile appeared identical in design to a Russian anti-ship missile, the KH-35, which is capable of flying at high speeds metres above the sea.

 “It looks exactly like a KH-35,” said Jeffrey Lewis of the California-based Monterey Institute of International Studies.